 Ragene Andrea Palma, EnP

 Call me Jean.
 I’m an environmental planner.
 That’s synonymous with “urban and regional planner,” “town and country planner,” and “city planner,” it just depends on the context or perspective of what area of planning we’re talking about.
-I’m also a master’s student in UP-SURP and currently with the Philippine Disaster Resilience Foundation.
-I have also been involved with the UN-HABITAT and USAID Rebuild.
+I studied in UP-SURP and I’m currently with the World Bank Group.
+Past work include city economic development under the UN-HABITAT and post-disaster recovery and rehabilitation under USAID Rebuild.

 What does a planner do?